praburaja-p/Learnings/README.md

 # my-hello

-This is new fo me.
+This is new for me.